RikChat/rikshortly/README.md

 ### Useful resources

-- [Example resource 1](https://dev.to/deepaksisodiya/5-best-practices-for-clean-coding-in-javascript-26am) - This is an amazing article which helped me finally understand writing clean javascript code.
+- [Clean JavaScript Code](https://dev.to/deepaksisodiya/5-best-practices-for-clean-coding-in-javascript-26am) - This is an amazing article which helped me finally understand writing clean javascript code.
 I'd recommend it to anyone still learning this concept.

 ## Author